JohnIvanove/Portfolio_projects/Web_site/README.md

 # In this project made site for personal studye English.

->Site map.
->
+>[----------Functional----------].
+>Registration and authorization (only with email without OAUTH 2.0);
+>Full CRUD of decks and cards;
+>CRUD of profile data;
+>Personalise of themes, fonts on site;
+>Many pages about site ("How to use" "About" "Privat & Policy" and more).

 > [!NOTE]
-> Tehnologies which ysing in this project.
+> [----------Tehnologies which ysing in this project----------].
+> Flask FlaskSqlalchemy Flask_login Flask_mail email sendgrid sqlite3 smtplib.